SESYNC-ci/handouts/README.md

 This repository works in conjunction with the SESYNC-ci/teaching-lab to provision a containerized, cloud platform providing software to participants during a workshop or short course.

+1. The [teaching-lab repository](https://github.com/sesync-ci/teaching-lab) must be cloned into your research-home space.

+1. Log in to docker01.research.sesync.org, and cd into the teaching-lab repository.

 1. Build the the docker images defined by the Dockerfiles in the teaching-lab repo.
-Use `docker rmi <NAME>` and `docker image prune` to clean out existing images as needed before building.
+Use `docker images` to see existing images, and `docker rmi <NAME>` and `docker image prune` to clean out existing images as needed before building.
 ```
 icarroll@docker01:teaching-lab$ make
 ```
-1. One side effect of running `make` in the handouts repository is the creation of a data.zip, whose contents need to be made available to the `docker-entrypoint.sh` script that initializes the docker containers.
-First run `make` on a server that can access /nfs to get the data.
+1. Run `make` on a server (such as the ssh gateway) that can access /nfs to get the data.
+One side effect of running `make` in the handouts repository is the creation of a data.zip, whose contents need to be made available to the `docker-entrypoint.sh` script that initializes the docker containers.
 A second side effect is processing the root/tmp/lab/users.txt file if it exits.
 ```
 icarroll@sshgw01:handouts$ make
 ```